Biplov01/TFormerEEG/README.md

 📌 DOI: https://doi.org/10.48550/arXiv.2509.25667

-If you use this code, dataset processing pipeline, or the proposed CTHM (Convolutional Transformer Hybrid Model) in your research, please cite the paper as follows:
+If you use this code, dataset processing pipeline, or the proposed TFormerEEG in your research, please cite the paper as follows:

 BibTeX
 @article{thapa2025eegbci,